Jimmy Licon

 Originally from Sacramento, California, he did his undergraduate studies in Davis and earned his graduate degrees (in philosophy) in San Francisco and near Washington, D.C.
 Before joining ASU, he was an Emergent Ventures Fellow (postdoc) at the Mercatus Center at George Mason University and taught philosophy at Georgetown University, the University of Maryland, and Towson University.

-His research examines ethical and epistemic questions involving signaling, aspiration, and ignorance.
-He is the author of Better Not to Know: Why Knowing Less Is Sometimes Best (forthcoming, Peter Lang), which draws on philosophy, economics, and moral psychology to explore how ignorance can be beneficial in personal, economic, moral, and political life.
+His research examines ethical and epistemic questions involving signaling, cooperation, AI, and ignorance.
+He is the author of Better Not to Know: Why Knowing Less Is Sometimes Best (forthcoming, Peter Lang) which draws on philosophy, economics, and moral psychology to explore how ignorance can be beneficial in personal, economic, moral, and political life.

-In addition to his academic research, Licon writes widely for public audiences and on philosophical pedagogy.
-His essays have appeared in venues such as the American Institute for Economic Research, The Pamphlet, Mises Wire, Marion West, Free Inquiry, and Faculty Focus, where he explores themes in ethics, epistemology, and political economy in an accessible style.
+In addition to his research, Licon writes for public audiences on philosophy, teaching, politics, and culture.
+His essays have appeared in venues like the American Institute for Economic Research, The Pamphlet, Mises Wire, Marion West, Free Inquiry, and Faculty Focus, where he explores themes in ethics, epistemology, and political economy in an accessible style.
 He also develops innovative approaches to teaching philosophy using AI tools.

 Outside of academia, Licon hosts Uncommon Wisdom, a Substack, podcast, and YouTube channel that shares philosophical, ethical, and economic insights for a broader audience.
 In his spare time, he enjoys country music and classic rock, stand-up comedy, and combat sports.
 He lives with his wife, a prosecutor, in Apache Junction at the foot of the Superstition Mountains.
 He also abides.